wur-bioinformatics/introduction-to-bioinformatics/week5.md

 ```

 ::::
-%#% The original URL in box5 that is credited as the source leads to page that does not exist anymore.
+%#% The original URL in box 5.5 that is credited as the source leads to page that does not exist anymore.
 Changed to WikiMedia url. - The description is a literal copy paste from the figure description on WikiMedia.

 A part of the explanation lies in what is called _epigenetics_,
 modifications of the genome that do not change the DNA sequence but do